MEDIC: Comprehensive Evaluation of Leading Indicators for LLM Safety and Utility in Clinical Applications: Appendix

 \item \textbf{Conciseness score:} reflecting the summary's briefness, this score is computed by the reduction in word-level token count from the original document to the summary.
 A higher conciseness score indicates a more brief summary, efficiently capturing the essence of the original content without redundancy. \end{itemize}

+\begin{revisionenv} The YES-only question generation constraint in CEF is validated through an ablation study as part of our prior work \citep{raha2026cross}.
+Mixed-answer prompts (YES/NO/IDK) lead to significant instability: 22.3\% of IDK and 5.6\% of NO questions reverted to YES when re-evaluated, whereas YES-only questions maintained 99.4\% stability.
+YES-only questions are grounded in verifiable source facts, whereas NO questions may introduce artifacts not present in the source. \end{revisionenv}

 In order to ensure a fair comparison between the different models used for the text and questions generation, we make use of basic prompt engineering.
-The prompts used for generating the summary, generating the questions from the document and the summary and the prompt for cross examining is provided in Appendix \ref{ssec:appendix-cross-evaluation}.
-Whenever possible, we utilize ground-truth or reference summaries and compute traditional metrics for comparative purposes.
+The prompts used for generating the summary/SOAP notes, generating the questions from the document and the response and the prompt for cross examining is provided in Appendix \ref{app:cross-examination-prompts}.
+Whenever possible, we utilize ground-truth or reference responses and compute traditional metrics for comparative purposes.

 By employing this model- and data-agnostic framework alongside traditional metrics, we aim to offer a more nuanced and thorough evaluation of LLMs' clinical summarization capabilities, better reflecting their potential to enhance workflow efficiency and improve information transfer in healthcare settings.
+The code for cross-examination framework is available on GitHub\footnote{\url{https://github.com/m42-health/cross-examination-framework/tree/cef-paper/cef-paper}}.